LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/02_GoMrFence/02_GoMrFence.md

 - Their of use of vimeo embed integrates nicely given their color palette, vimeo embeds in general have a clean look and their positioning of these elements next to text blocks are solidly designed EX on this page: https://gomrfence.com/fences/aluminum-fences/

+- Contact form structure is clean, it's displayed in a slightly darker grey container, the form input fields are spaced out nicely within the body of the container

 ## The bad

 - The 'areas we serve toggle' beneath the three column info section seems a bit visually lost, I think for UX it's not a great way to display content, I think for older users or visual impaired users that doesn't work well